evanmalherbe/Calculator/README.md

 ## Usage
 Once you open the project in your browser `http://localhost:5000` (or similar), you will see the calculator with it's familiar layout of buttons.
 Simply use the number keypad on your keyboard or use your mouse to click the buttons on screen.
 See figure 1 below.<br/>
 ![Calculator screenshot 2](https://imagestore-production.up.railway.app/images/calculator/calculator.png)

+## Contributing
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement" or "bug".

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License
+Distributed under the **MIT License**.
+See **[LICENSE](LICENSE)** for more information.

 ## Credits
 This project was created by Evan Malherbe - October 2025 - [GitHub profile](https://github.com/evanmalherbe)